Bachelor of Arts with Major in Music Degree

 Drs.
 Dana and Sue Talley have been with the Music program since its start back in 2000.
 For many years, they led Vocal and Piano music.
 The Bachelor of Arts was the first program permitted on the New York City campus, and they taught many of the standard classes (Music History, Chorale, Music and Worship, and many other subjects) to the earliest classes of Nyack, New York City Music majors.
 They have watched many students excel and continue to graduate studies and distinguished careers.
 They are proud and happy to see the growth and continuance of the program into a multi-major School of Music with the assistance and leadership of many excellent full-time faculty and adjuncts.

-Lars Frandsen, Elizabeth Swanson, Dana Talley, Sue Talley, Margrit Zimmerman
+Lars Frandsen, Willana Mack, Dana Talley, Sue Talley, Margrit Zimmerman